chapel-lang/chapel/doc/rst/technotes/operatorMethods.rst

 --------------------------

 The visibility of operator methods is the same as the visibility of other methods defined on the type.
-The type definition point and inherited type definition point of each argument will be searched for operator methods defined on it, and ``import`` and ``use`` statements can be used to control the visibility of tertiary operator methods.
+The type definition point and any inherited type definition points of each argument will be searched for operator methods defined on it, and ``import`` and ``use`` statements can be used to control the visibility of tertiary operator methods.